 “You will have to suffer only a little while; after that, God, who is full of grace, the one who called you to his eternal glory in union with the Messiah, will himself restore, establish and strengthen you and make you firm” (1 Peter 5:10 CJB).

 “Finally, brothers and sisters, rejoice!
 Strive for full restoration” (2 Cor.
 13:11).

-With those Scriptures in mind, here’s a little of what I’m learning about restoration, excerpted from chapter 6 of The Elijah Blessing: An Undivided Heart.
+With those Scriptures in mind, here’s a little of what I’m learning about restoration, excerpted from The Elijah Blessing: An Undivided Heart.

 For your sake, Lord, restore!

 To restore is to revolutionize.
 It’s vigorously to make right.
 Restoration: